diegojromerolopez/diegojromerolopez.github.io/content/en/post/2023-06-11-software-engineer-programmer-or-wizard.md

 ## Conclussion
 Change jobs frequently at the start of your career until you feel appreciated.
-Appreciate diversity, learn from people with different background (culturaly, personally and professionally).
+Appreciate and cellebrate diversity, learn from people with different background (culturaly, personally and professionally).
 Do not use your university degree as leverage to ask for a better job. **Show what you are able to do**.